Best Credit Cards With Free Travel Insurance [2025] Best Credit Cards With Free Travel Insurance [2025]

 If there is one thing we've learned over the last few years, it's to ensure that we are protected.
 Travel insurance has become a necessity, rather than a luxury, with so much uncertainty in the air.
 Carriers experiencing meltdowns, stranding travelers sometimes for days at a time, have heightened the value of having a solid backup plan in place.

 Several reputable companies offer solid insurance products at a range of price points.
 And while the idea of paying for insurance might make anyone shudder, at least a little, it does provide a comforting safety net.
-The shocking thing with travel insurance is that you may be purchasing an inferior product that might not cover what you really want.
-Your desired coverage might already be something you have through one of your credit cards.
+However, you might already have travel insurance coverage through your credit card.

 This isn't an irrelevant benefit to brush off but rather a perk that doesn't get much attention because it isn't sexy — until you read the fine print.
-With that said, we've looked at a few top travel rewards cards and have identified those we think are the best options available for travel protection and insurance that come at no additional cost.
+With that said, we've looked at the best credit cards for travel purchases and have identified those we think are the best options available for travel protection and insurance that come at no additional cost.
 You get these benefits just by being a cardholder.

 Top Cards For Travel Insurance and Protection